 The American Association of Orthodontists (AAO) recommends an orthodontic screening for children by the age of seven years.
 At that age, the teeth and jaws are developed enough for a dentist or orthodontist to see if there will be any serious bite problems in the future.

-Most of the time treatment is not necessary at age seven, but it gives the parents and dentist time to watch the development of the patient and decide on the best mode of treatment.
+Most of the time treatment is not necessary at age seven; however, an evaluation at this age gives parents and the dentist time to watch the development of the patient and decide on the best mode of treatment.
 When you have time on your side you can plan ahead and prevent the formation of serious problems.

 Research has shown that serious orthodontic problems can be more easily corrected when the patient’s skeleton is still growing and flexible.
-By correcting the skeletal problems at a younger age we can prepare the mouth for the eventual eruption of the permanent teeth.
-If the permanent teeth have adequate space to erupt they will come in fairly straight.
+By correcting skeletal problems at a younger age we can prepare the mouth for the eventual eruption of the permanent teeth.
+If the permanent teeth have adequate space to erupt they usually come in fairly straight.
 If the teeth erupt fairly straight their tendency to get crooked again after the braces come off is diminished significantly.

 When teeth are first moved, discomfort may result.
 This usually lasts about 24 to 72 hours.
 Patients report a lessening of pain as the treatment progresses.
 Pain medicines such as acetaminophen (Tylenol) or ibuprofen (Advil) usually help relieve the pain.

-A Malocclusion where the lower teeth stick out past the upper teeth.
-This is also called an “underbite".
+Class III:This iswhere the lower teeth stick out past the upper teeth.
+This is also called an “underbite.”

-The alignment and spacing of your upper jaw and lower teeth when you bite down.
+This term refers to the alignment and spacing of your upper jaw and lower teeth when you bite down.